Snow sports accident insurance gets left at home as Brits embark on winter breaks to snowier climes this season.

 “Even if you consider yourself to be a competent skier remember that mishaps can happen to anyone and the cost of even a minor accident can run to hundreds of pounds.

-“It is worth taking the time to make sure you have the right insurance when you book up your winter holiday.
+“It is worth taking the time with a simple EHIC application process to make sure you have the right insurance when you book up your winter holiday.
 It could save a lot of worry and inconvenience should your holiday somehow go off-piste.”

 Treatment for extreme injuries, such as a damaged spinal cord, can be very costly.
 In one actual claim the cost of emergency medical treatment was £31,000.